keithgriffiths/Show-IP-address/readme.txt

 * Upload to your plugins folder via FTP
 * Activate

-If you want to install manually, download and unzip the show-ip-address.zip file and upload to the /wp-content/plugins/ directory.
+If you want to install the plugin manually, download and unzip the show-ip-address.zip file and upload to the /wp-content/plugins/ directory.
 Then activate the plugin through the **Plugins** section in WordPress.

 Or

 * Install directly from the Wordpress plugin area
 * Activate

 You can find, download and install [Show IP address](http://wordpress.org/plugins/show-ip-address/) directly from the **Plugins** section in WordPress.

 #### Issues

-Make sure your host is running shell_exec() or you will have dashboard errors.
-Working on a work around for this.
+If you experiance CSS issues with a calss, make sure you dont have the following class in your CSS file, .box-ip or .img-show-ip they are two class files

 #### Widgets

 This simply shows an IP address on a specific page or widget by simply adding in this tag [show_ip].

 = Template Tags =

 [show_ip] use this tag on your pages to show your IP address.

 == Screenshots ==

 1. Display short code
 2. Dashboard
 3. Short code in a widget

 == Frequently Asked Questions ==

 #### FAQs

 > Q).
 Will this work on any WordPress installation?

+>

 > A).
 This depends on your server configeration, and your PHP type.
 This has been tested with the latest version of PHP and Wordpress.

 #### Issues

 > Q).
 I have errors on my dashboard, it shows shell_exec() has been disabled for security reasons

+>

 > A).
 Make sure your host is running shell_exec() or you will have dashboard errors.
 I'm working on a work around for this.

 == Changelog ==

 = 1.0 =